zpzim/SCAMP/docs/source/pyscamp/intro.rst

   import pyscamp as mp # Uses GPU if available and CUDA was available during the build

-  # Allows checking if pyscamp was built with CUDA and has GPU support
+  # Allows checking if pyscamp was built with CUDA and GPUs are available.
   has_gpu_support = mp.gpu_supported()

   # Self join